wfmackey/abscorr/README.md

-This package has been superceded by `runapp/strayr`.
+This package has been superseded by `runapp/strayr`.
 Please see https://github.com/runapp-aus/strayr.